The Poor Man’s Leica, Classic Rangefinder Film Camera

 What Battery Did I Use for The Electro 35 GTN?

-I saw there are many Yashica videos on Youtube about modifying or DIY the battery with aluminium fold, stacked with batteries, etc it still works.
+I saw there are many Yashica videos on Youtube about modifying or DIYing the battery with aluminium fold, stacked with batteries, etc it still works.
 To keep it simple, I have purchased the 4LR44 film camera battery and Electro 35 GTN battery adapter which fits perfectly on the battery compartment, no DIY is needed.
 I was lucky enough to find the battery adapter on Shopee and it was quite cheap too.

 Loading film into the Yashica Electro